The 5 Best POS Systems for Restaurants in 2024

 Card processing fees From $2.3% + 10¢

-We particularly like Clover’s customer display screens: they’re bright and very reactive to touch, making it easy for customers to use them.
+The provider also has great hardware tools for counter-service restaurants.
+We particularly liked Clover’s customer display screens when we tested them: they’re bright and very reactive to touch, making it easy for customers to use them.
 Another standout is Clover’s fingerprint login function, making it quicker for staff to access the interface and serve customers.

 You’ll also be able to see the status of each table in real-time, track and transfer bar tabs, send orders straight to the kitchen, split bills, manage staff, take bookings, and track your sales.

-There’s also a Clover app store, where you can find a variety of marketing and reporting tools to integrate into your POS system.
+Speaking of integrations, there’s also a Clover app store, where you can find a variety of marketing and reporting tools to integrate into your POS system, allowing you to fill in the gaps in Clover’s tool kit.

 Clover has a variety of payment plans, most of which include a software account and a set of hardware, with hardware options varying by plan.
 All of Clover’s equipment has a sleek modern design, with white frames and silver finishes.